27 posts tagged bow bridge

 Big Announcement: I am working on a book of New York City photography!

 After I finished giving my very first presentation, I was approached by a representative from publishing firm who had listened to me speak.
 They were moved by my presentation and wanted to know if I had ever entertained the idea of publishing a book of my photography and asked to meet with me formally.
 If you know me well, you know how skeptical and guarded I am when it comes to many things having to do with the business of photography.
-However, we did indeed have a (stellar) meeting later that weekend and it also just happened to be the real deal.
+However, we did indeed have a (stellar) meeting later that weekend and it also just happened to be the real deal, a traditional book deal.

 I held off announcing this formally until now because I wanted to announce the news only when I was knee-deep in the process of writing the book.
 A book has always been a goal but I was unhappy with the self-publishing model for a variety of reasons.
 So, I am grateful to have a great publishing firm to work with on this venture.